JoeMP1/API/README.md

 # API
-website api project using python and html
+website api project using
+Python TESTING(did not change the name) and python View index html